OmidSaremi/DeepNeuralNet-Based-Shoe-Recommender/README.md

 # Modeling

 Roxanne is an image similarity engine.
 The idea behind an engine like this is to find a new representation of the input *raster* image (pixels data represented as a tensor), in which similar images are close and any two dissimilar images are separated at least by a pre-set margin given a definition of a distance (we used cosine similarity).
-This way of thinking about an image similarity engine is the supervised philosophy which we also experimented with.
-Please refer to `Siamese Architecture` section.
+There also exists a different way of thinking about an image similarity engine which is supervised in nature.
+I also experimented with that design.
+Refer to `Siamese Architecture` section.

 As first step VGG convolutional neural net was used to featurize the images.
 This `feature` vector is the new good representation of the input image.
 I picked the output of a 4096 dimensional deeper dense layer.
-See the following image.
 VGG was trained on about 1.2 million images belonging to 1000 different classes.
 VGG's training set included shoe images which made the net a good candidate as featurizer.
 Here is the architecture of the net:
 [!Image of VGG Architecture] (https://github.com/omidsaremi/DeepNeuralNet-Based-Shoe-Recommender/images/vgg_architecture.jpg)

-At cod level, the architecture of the VGG convolutional net was recreated in lasagne, the python library for `deep learning`.
+At code level, the architecture of the VGG convolutional net was recreated in lasagne, the python library for `deep learning`.
 The weights and biases in the CNN are loaded from pickled pre-trained model.
 The code can be found [here]()

 # Interesting observations about the dataset